Domattee/DroneManager/README.md

 drones.
 If drones were added in the wrong order, you can either rearrange them on the field, or remove `uam-remove <name>` and re-add them.
 5. Check that each drone reports the correct position.
 If they report 0,0, the tracking system isn't connected.
+6. Do `uam-set` to change the mission state to "ready-to-go".
+With `uam-unset` you can go back to Uninitialized.
-6. To send out UDP information for the visualization: `load external`
+7. To send out UDP information for the visualization: `load external`.
+Note that currently the destination IP for the external module is hardcoded, you will have to change this in the code and then either reload the plugin or restart the setup process from step 1.

 #### Mission
 With the drones connected and all the scripts loaded you can begin flying missions.